Risks at every turn.

 - Manage passwords appropriately to keep them private.

-- Set up account recovery, especially two-factor authentication, and don’t let such options expire.
+- Set up account recovery information and don’t let it expire.

 5. Your friends and acquaintances

-One of the odder yet relatively common questions I get is whether video chat can be intercepted and recorded.
+One of the odder questions I get is whether it’s possible to intercept and record video chats.
 The short answer is, as long as you’re using a reputable service, it’s highly unlikely.

-But there’s a bigger risk that most of the folks asking seem to overlook: the person at the other end.
+But there’s a bigger risk most overlook: the person at the other end.
 They can record it.
-It’s a common method of extortion: someone is lured into a salacious online chat, which is recorded by the person at the other end, who threatens to release the video unless payment is made.
+It’s a common method of extortion: someone is lured into a salacious online chat that is recorded by the person at the other end, who then threatens to release the video unless payment is made.

 I’m not saying they have malicious intent.
 But when you communicate with someone, your information is flowing across their network and devices as well as your own.
-Ultimately, we’re assuming this other person is not being spied on, and knows how to keep his or her system and environment secure.
+Ultimately, you’re assuming the other person is not being spied on and knows how to keep their system and environment secure.

-In addition, we’re trusting they don’t actually have malicious intent.
-Everything we send, every picture we share – even with a limited audience – they can in turn share with whomever they please, including the entire world.
+You’re also trusting they don’t have malicious intent.
+They can share everything we send with whomever they please, including the entire world.

-At first glance, privacy and security issues may seem overwhelming and disheartening.
-It’s easy to feel beleaguered, and even annoyed, that the digital world isn’t a safer place.
+At this point, you may feel overwhelmed and disheartened.
+It’s easy to be annoyed that the digital world isn’t a safer place.

 Personally, I feel the privilege of playing and working on the internet, and the multitude of opportunities it presents, makes it worth staying on top of what I need to do to use it safely.

-That includes learning who to trust, and taking the steps I need to take to keep my identity, reputation, data, and devices protected.
+All that really means for you is learning who to trust and taking the steps I’ve outlined to keep your identity, reputation, data, and devices protected.